X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Experiments

-The four benchmarks form a clear difficulty hierarchy visible at a glance: on GSM8K (Figure~\ref{fig:combined_gsm8k}), nearly every cell across all models is saturated deep red, indicating near-ceiling accuracy regardless of the structural combination.
-On MATH (Figure~\ref{fig:combined_math}), the heatmaps remain predominantly red but high-dimensional corners begin to bleach noticeably.
-Chemistry (Figure~\ref{fig:combined_chemistry}) introduces further degradation, and Physics (Figure~\ref{fig:combined_physics}) exhibits the most widespread accuracy loss, with multiple dimension pairs showing large pale or missing regions.
-The overall ordering is

-in terms of structural challenge.
-Crucially, the drop from MATH to Physics is far steeper than the drop from GSM8K to MATH: the former involves a qualitative shift---physical problems demand situational modelling and causal grounding on top of formal manipulation---rather than a mere quantitative increase in difficulty.
+The four benchmarks form a clear hierarchy of difficulty based on LLM capabilities.
+The overall ordering is $ \text{GSM8K} < \text{MATH} < \text{Chemistry} < \text{Physics} $ in terms of LLM capabilities on structural reasoning.
+Further analysis shows that the drop from MATH to Physics is far steeper than the drop from GSM8K to MATH: the former involves a qualitative shift.
+Physical problems demand situational modeling and causal grounding on top of formal manipulation rather than a mere quantitative increase in difficulty.
 Chemistry occupies an intermediate position: it requires domain-specific knowledge (reaction pathways, stoichiometry, molecular structure) but relies less on extended causal chains than physics does.